torrownet/documentation/source/integration/zoom.rst

 ====================

-**Instruction for connecting Zoom to the services in Torrow**
+**Instruction for connecting Zoom to services in Torrow**

 You can easily connect Zoom to your Torrow services.
-The integration allows you to create a meeting link while creating requests or orders for your services.
+The integration allows you to create a meeting link while creating orders for your services.

 1. Sign up or sign in for Torrow